I need human help to enter verification code (office hours only)

 See the shul calendar for davening times and events.

-Mincha/Kabbalat Shabbat will continue to be held at 7:00 PM until September 15!
-Please join this Shabbat and enjoy a beautiful davening, thoughtful Torah study, and a wonderful community.
+Mincha and Kabbalat Shabbat are really soon and will be held at 4:20 PM.
+Please join us this Shabbat and enjoy a beautiful davening, thoughtful Torah study, and a wonderful community.

 News